hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_environment.html.markdown

 ## Import

-FinSpace kdb environments can be imported using the `id`, e.g.,
+An AWS FinSpace Kx Environment can be imported using the `id`, e.g.,

 ```
-$ terraform import aws_finspace_kx_environment.a n3ceo7wqxoxcti5tujqwzs
+$ terraform import aws_finspace_kx_environment.example n3ceo7wqxoxcti5tujqwzs
 ```